intjelic/python-sfml/doc/sphinx/source/documentation/graphics.rst

          image[0,0]   = sf.Color(10, 20, 30)  # create tuple implicitly
          image[(0,0)] = sf.Color(10, 20, 30)  # create tuple explicitly

+   .. py:method:: show()

+      This function starts an external thread that displays the current content of the image in a window.
+It's a very handy feature for debugging purpose only.

+Texture
+^^^^^^^

 .. py:class:: Texture